elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 $ grep -i hacker dictionary.txt; cat /etc/natas_webpass/natas10; grep -i hacker dictionary.txt
 ```

-Now it looks for "hacker", then prints the next password, then looks for
+Now it looks for "hacker", then prints the `natas10` password, then looks for
 "hacker" again.
 Trying this out:

 ![The Password](images/level_10/03_password.png)